-The Human-Centered Computing (HCC) Comprehensive Review consists of a Comprehensive Examination and a Portfolio Review.
+The Human-Centered Computing (HCC) Comprehensive Exam consists of a timed written examination and a portfolio review.

 Content Areas and Reading Lists

-Updates to the reading lists are announced by June 1 for the Fall semester and September 1 for the Spring semester.
+Updates to the reading lists are announced by July 1.

-All students should read the Core HCC Reading List.
-Students are responsible for selecting two of the four HCC Concentration Area reading lists and notifying the Graduate Program Director about these by email by Friday of the first week of the semester during which they plan to take the exam.
-Students are expected to be very knowledgeable regarding the articles on the Core HCC and the two selected HCC concentration area reading lists.
+Students are responsible for notifying the Graduate Program Director about when they propose to take the exam.
+They should make contact by email by the Friday of the first week of the Fall semester.
+Students are expected to be knowledgeable regarding the articles on the Core HCC reading list.
 They are also expected to integrate material into their exam answers from the research methodology courses they have taken.

-Students will take the exam during the second month of the semester.
-All students will take the exam on the same day and at the same time.
-The exam session will take four hours.
+All students will take the written exam on the same day and at the same time.
 Students will have access to all articles (in print format) and personal notes.
 Students cannot access electronic files or the Internet during the exam.
-Students cannot access the Internet during the exam.
-The students will receive three questions to reflect the three reading lists.
+The students will receive one or more questions to reflect the reading list.
 They will type their answers on a computer provided by the Department.

-In answering the question, each student is free to make any reasonable assumptions and should clearly state these assumptions as a prelude to the answer.
+When answering questions in the written exam, students are free to make any reasonable assumptions and should clearly state these assumptions as a prelude to the answer.
 While an examinee is free to ask the GPD for clarification of a question, it is important to realize that understanding the question and possible approaches to answering it are part of the examination.

-The written exam will be evaluated by the Comprehensive Review Committee.
-Please note that anonymity is not guaranteed during this process.
+The written exam will be evaluated by the faculty committee.
+Anonymity is not guaranteed during this process.

 Exactly two weeks after the exam, each examinee must also submit a portfolio that includes:

 - List of courses taken and grades achieved